Stilic/pydisaur/README.md

 ```
 **If you don't have created `.env`, PyDisaur will look for environnements variables instead!** (note: use the same envs than for `.env` but add `PYDISAUR_` behind every env.)

-4. For launch it, type in your terminal `python3 main.py [PORT or leave empty for port 5000]` and go to the given address.
+4. For launch it, type in your terminal `python3 main.py [PORT or leave empty for port 5000] [true or false if you app use http or no]` and go to the given address.